xzava/pkce/README.md

 >>> pkce.solve(pixy.code_verifier, pixy.code_challenge, pixy.code_challenge_method)
 True

+...

+>>> pkce.solve(**dict(pkce.generate()))
+True
 ```

 ### STEPS:

-1. Client create the pixy object,
+1. Client creates the pixy object,
 2. They save it in a database/keyvalue store, they need it later.
-3. Client sends `Code Challenge` to the server to say, 'hey remember me for later'
+3. Client sends `Code Challenge` to the server to say, 'I want a `Authorization Code`, remember me for later'
 4. Server creates a `Authorization Code` and saves both `Authorization Code` and `Code Challenge`, they need it later.
 5. Server sends the `Authorization Code` they created and the `Code Challenge` from the client
-6. Client uses the `Code Challenge` to get the `Code Verifier` that they saved somewhere
+6. Client uses the `Code Challenge`  as a key to get the `Code Verifier` that they saved somewhere
 7. Client returns all three codes to the server. `Code Verifier`, `Code Challenge`, `Authorization Code`
 8. Server checks the `Authorization Code` is unused and valid, then checks the `Code Verifier` hashes into the `Code Challenge`
-9. Server says thanks I trust its you who made the request, here is the thing you requested.
+9. Server says thanks I trust its you who made the request, here is the `Authorization Code` you requested.

 ## Note:

-Its possiple for the server to encrpt all information inside the `Authorization Code` and pass that back to the client, avoid a database round trip.
+Its possible for the server to encrypt all information inside the `Authorization Code` and pass that back to the client, avoid a database round trip.
 The sever should still check for expiry and token reuse, the later still requires database.

-I have also seen javascript web apps store information encrpted in the headers, how you store this information is up to you.
+I have also seen JavaScript web apps store information encrypted in the headers, how you store this information is up to you.

 I store it in a key/value database (dynamodb using pynamite)